necrosato/funderglow/README.md

 ## Usage

-Once installed, connect to the `underglow` wifi with password `underglow`.
-Go to http://underglow.local to control your leds!
+Once installed, connect to the `funderglow` wifi with password `funderglow`.
+Go to http://funderglow.local to control your leds!